SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 The comment lines are ignored by SpecFlow.

-To comment blocks you can user triple quotes (") to start and to finish the block comment.
+To comment blocks you can use triple quotes (") to start and to finish the block comment.

 """
 Given I wnat to comment this line